EleanaGrimshaw/unity-basic-training/step-by-step/MyFistCustomComponent.md

     }
  }
 ```
-Methods are very useful for enclosing bits of code that can be reused in various ocasions in our code.
+Methods are very useful for enclosing bits of code that can be reused in various ocasions in our project.
 This will be further explained in future exercises.